testdouble/cypress-rails/README.md

   general this means anything done during `cypress open` or `cypress run` will be rolled back on exit (similar to running a Rails System test)
 * **CYPRESS_RAILS_CYPRESS_OPTS** (default: _none_) any options you want to
-  forward to the Cypress CLI when running its `open` or `run` commands
+  forward to the Cypress CLI when running its `open` or `run` commands.

 #### Example: Running a single spec from the command line